codurance/site/_posts/2017-10-23-legacy-code-retreat.md

 Once we had a clear understanding of the code (or, at least that's what we thought) we were given a brief introduction to [Golden Master Test][3] (also know as Characterization Test).
 In short, it's a useful approach to test Legacy Code with complex logic by keeping record of different outputs generated with random seeds so that you can compare (likely with the aid of a diff tool) the outputs after each small change in order to make sure you are not introducing unexpected changes (a.k.a bugs).

-But it wasn't so simple: the code used random number generators to simulate the roll of dices.
+But it wasn't so simple: the code used random number generators to simulate the roll of dice.
 Each time the code was executed, we would get different outputs.
-Writing a Golden Master required us to take control of the randomness and make the results predictable, so that whenever we ran the test for the same seed the same output should be expected.
+Writing a Golden Master required us to take control of the randomness and make the results predictable so that whenever we ran the test for the same seed the same output should be expected.

 In general, I found that 45min was too short for this session.
 Although my pair was already familiar with Golden Master testing and had a plan in mind, I wasn't that much familiar with the technique, so we had to discuss and try out some code to communicate our ideas better.
 By the end of the session, we didn't have our test implemented and I felt disappointed.
 But wait, I said before that the goal was to introduce techniques and share skills between the pairs.
 That's exactly what happened!
 We both learned from each other and even if we didn't finish the test, we both could understand the ideas and strategies we wanted to use, such as creating a [Test Double][4] called `TestableGameRunner`, introduce a few [Seams][5] and inject our own predictable dices.